teamradish/TRTwitchPlaysBot/Wiki/Syntax-Walkthrough.md

 ## Repeated Inputs

-Next let's make Mario to jump many times in succession.
-This will be useful for getting multiple coins from a block.
+Next, let's make Mario jump many times in succession.
+This is useful for getting multiple coins from a block.
 For this, we'll need to **repeat the input sequence** several times.

 To repeat an input sequence, enclose it in brackets, followed by "\*" and the number of times to repeat it.
 A template is "[myinput]\*#", with "myinput" being the input sequence and "#" representing the number of repetitions.